swingletree-oss/plugin-zap/README.md

 ## Sending a scan report to Swingletree

 A Gate webhook is published when the Zap Plugin is enabled.
-It accepts a OWASP Zap scan report in JSON format as a payload and needs some additional query parameters to link the report to a GitHub pull request:
+It accepts an OWASP Zap scan report in JSON format as a payload and needs some additional query parameters to link the report to a GitHub pull request:

 ```yaml
 gate: